 Major Requirements

-The environmental science-social science major requires 38 or 39 credits including environmental science, geography or GIS, biology, chemistry, and economics.
-Electives may include philosophy, political science, or sociology.
+The environmental science-social science major requires 39 credits including courses in environmental science, geography or GIS, biology, chemistry, and economics.
+Major electives include courses in philosophy, political science, or sociology.

 Minor Requirements